 Indy tiptoed to the centre of the room like he was avoiding pressure pads.

 "Oh sir, you look so… different!
 It's weird!" blurted out one of his students.
 The outburst brought the rest of his class out of their stunned silence.

 "Wow a whip, what do you use that for?" asked another.

-His had whisked down to his belt.
-Lifting his bullwhip loose he flipped it back behind him.
-There wasn't much room but he'd been used to performing this manoeuvre in much tighter quarters.
-In a blink of an eye his lashed his arm forward, the whip straight and true.
-It travelled at tremendous speed, reaching the end of its length in less than a second with a loud crack as it hit a wooden sign hanging on the wall which read, "Serpent Mound Visitors Centre."
-The sign shattered on impact sending the class back into a stunned silence.
+He stood tall, shoulders back, chin up.
+His hand whisked down to his belt with practised ease, lifting his bullwhip loose.
+He flipped it back behind him, the class stunned into silence.
+It was tight quarters, but he'd performed this manoeuvres thousands of times and in worse conditions.
+In a blink of an eye, his arm lashed forward, the whip straight and true.
+It travelled at tremendous speed, reaching the end of its length with a loud crack as it hit a wooden sign hanging on the wall which read, "Serpent Mound Visitors Centre."
+The sign shattered on impact

-"Now that I have your undivided attention, can anyone tell me the first rule of going out into the field?"
+He realised he's been daydreaming, the class staring at him in new-found awe.
+"Now that I have your undivided attention," he announced.
+"Can anyone tell me the first rule of going out into the field?"

-This brought a brief burst of giggles from the rest of the class.
-Unfortunately Dean Sutter had a speech impediment.
-The students here were better with him than most but with a surname that rhymed with stutter this provided far too much ammo for students just itching to pick on the guy who's different.
+This brought a brief burst of giggles from his classmates.
+Unfortunately, Dean Sutter had a speech impediment.
+The students here were better with him than most, but with a surname that rhymed with a stutter, this provided far too much temptation for those just itching to pick on the different guy.

 "And what is the first rule of preparing for a field trip?"

 "Research, Sir," replied Dawn with a husky voice.
 Indy suspected she had a crush on him.
 Part of him felt flattered, the rest cringed in embarrassment.
 He had reached an age where a college student's admiring glances felt more uncomfortable than the steely gaze of a Nazi.